 A subwoofer is needed to create reverberating sound and thumping bass that expands the room.
 Regardless of the size of your room, the low tones are needed for a full spectrum listening experience.

 Our experts have awarded a major win to the Sonos Beam VS Playbase review category for connections.
-The Sonos Beam features HDMI ARC, which is the best option for a quick and easy setup along with support for the highest quality content.
+The Sonos Beam has an easy setup that features HDMI ARC, the best option for a quick and easy setup along with support for the highest quality content.

 The Sonos Playbase only has digital optical, which does support digital content but nowhere near as high quality as the HDMI ARC can.
 The HDMI ARC can support both video and audio frequencies, which is a step up from the regular HDMI.